Assessment in Education – Its Types & Purpose

 Summative assessments are usually done to give a final grade and happen at the end of something, like a semester, school year, or a unit.

-Examples of summative assessments include end-of-lesson quizzes, projects or portfolios, and district or state tests.
-But the main goal is the same: to see how much a student has learned based on certain standards.
+The main goal of this assessment type is to see how much a student has learned based on certain standards.
 Summative assessments show a teacher what knowledge and skills a student has picked up, helping identify strengths and weaknesses, just like other assessments.

 Also read: Formative Assessment vs Summative Assessment